-METERING
+METERING:

-Net metering will be accomplished using a single meter or pair of meters capable of registering the flow of electricity in each direction from the Cooperative's electric distribution system to consumer's electric consuming facilities located on the premises, and from consumer's qualifying facility to the Cooperative's electric distribution system.
+Net metering will be accomplished using a single meter or pair of meters capable of registering the flow of electricity in each direction from the Power Company's electric distribution system to Consumer's electric consuming facilities located on the Premises, and from Consumer's qualifying facility to Power Company's electric distribution system.

-RULES AND REGULATIONS
+RULES AND REGULATIONS:

-The Cooperative's rules and regulations relating to the purchases from qualifying cogeneration and small power production facilities as they are now in effect or as they may hereafter by amended from time to time, are incorporated into and made a part of this rate schedule as if contained herein.
-The consumer shall comply with all the provisions of such rules and regulations.
+The Power Company's rules and regulations relating to the purchases from qualifying cogeneration and small power production facilities as they are now in effect or as they may hereafter by amended from time to time, are incorporated into and made a part of this rate schedule as if contained herein.
+The Consumer shall comply with all the provisions of such rules and regulations.